 From human point of view and considering the horrified life people could have lived here, one really feels sorry for the things happening to these people back in the tense history of this country.
 Just imagine you had to take your family with you into such holes and spend some time, short or long, into such chambers and ask them to keep quiet and pray for their lives!

-The history of mankind shows a lot of such brutal invasions and loss of lots of innocent civilians’ lives who are not beneficiaries in either cases of victory or defeat.
+The history of mankind shows a lot of such brutal invasions and loss of lots of innocent civilians’ lives who are not beneficiaries in either case of victory or defeat.
 On the contrary, in both cases, they lose, suffer and go down.

-From resistance point of view, Iranians have always shown how steadfast they are in defending themselves and creating life in very unfriendly conditions.
-Oases settlements in the hearts of deserts are great examples of bringing water, life, to the middle of literally nowhere.
-When you travel in Iran and come across a green patch in the middle of a vast desert, there must have been some Kariz system already dug out since several centuries ago by our ancesstors to bring water to that spot.
+From a resistance point of view, Iranians have always shown how steadfast they are in defending themselves and creating life in very unfriendly conditions.
+Oases settlements in the hearts of deserts are great examples of bringing water, and life, to the middle of literally nowhere.
+When you travel in Iran and come across a green patch in the middle of a vast desert, there must have been some Kariz system already dug out several centuries ago by our ancestors to bring water to that spot.

 Noosh Abad ancient underground city, Ouee, isn’t the only example of such resistance and ambition to survive.
 There are other similar networks found in other parts of Iran as well.
 I will report them to you once I get to visit those spots as well.